cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 Proof Type:

 : A verifiable process, that proves properties of a Verifiable Data Structure.
-  For example, a VDS such as a binary merkle tree, can support multiple proofs of type "inclusion" where each proof, confirms a given entry is included in a merkle root.
+  For example, a VDS, such as a binary merkle tree, can support multiple proofs of type "inclusion" where each proof confirms that a given entry is included in a merkle root.

 Proof Value: